doct15/javabuilddeploy/README.md

 A simple java app with a distelli-spec.yml file that describes how this app should be deployed using the Distelli platform.

 ### Before you deploy

- - Setup the Distelli Agent on the server that you want to deploy this app to
+ - <a href="http://www.distelli.com/docs/setup.html" target="_blank">Setup the Distelli Agent</a> on the server that you want to deploy this app to
- - Setup the Distelli CLI on your desktop machine
+ - <a href="http://www.distelli.com/docs/setup-cli.html" target="_blank">Setup the Distelli CLI</a> on your desktop machine

 ### Prerequisites

 This app requires the Java JRE which must be present on the server you're deploying to.